The Organized Homeschool Planner is a digital PDF file that can be filled in (using Adobe Acrobat) or printed out and written on (or both).

 The perfect place to write down all the pertinent information you’ll need to make your field trips a success!

-Easily track your students reading while keeping record for your homeschool year.
+Easily track your students reading while keeping records for your homeschool year.
 Places to put the start and finish date for each book your student reads.

 Weekly Menu Plan + Shopping List